MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ### Azure CLI beta version

-The beta version of the Azure CLI supports all CLI commands that you will find in the current version.
+The beta version of the Azure CLI supports all CLI commands that you will find in the current released version.
 The beta version is a migration from the released Azure CLI as the AAD authentication platform (v1.0) is being deprecated.
-Microsoft Identity platform (v2.0) is the new authentication method and is used by the beta MSI.
+[Microsoft Identity platform (v2.0)](/azure/active-directory/develop/v2-overview) is the new authentication method and is used by Azure CLI beta.
 We recommend that you try the beta version in advance.

+For more information about Azure CLI beta, please see [release notes](https://review.docs.microsoft.com/en-us/cli/azure/release-notes-azure-cli?view=azure-cli-latest&branch=pr-en-us-2013&tabs=azure-cli-beta).

 > [!IMPORTANT]
 >
 > The beta version does not guarantee product level quality so it should not be used in your production environment.
->

 Download and install the beta version of the Azure CLI.

 > [!div class="nextstepaction"]